-As a global brand: are communications in Germany different to your other markets?
+As a global brand: is Ritter Sport marketing in Germany different to your other markets?

 Not at all as far as the tonality and content are concerned.
 We know that our brand and type of communication is well received by consumers around the world.
 We only make very minor adjustments when we implement our communication measures.
 The focus is always on the core brand identity!

 When did you first go international and how did the brand approach this?

 We took our first step in this direction 40 years ago in Italy and Denmark.
 The second step followed in early 2000.
 Globalization only makes sense when the brand is really accepted in the countries where the product is launched.